jonlpersson/ed-latimore/site/_posts/2019-11-17-relationship-and-dating-advice-for-men-12-rules.md

 By the way, this is also the same problem with pornography.

 You don't get any feedback from reality in your quest to satisfy your sexual desires.
-As a result, you aren't forced to become more interesting, get in better shape, or improve yourself in any meaningful way.&nbsp;
+As a result, you aren't forced to become more interesting, get in better shape, or improve yourself in any meaningful way.

 Have goals and priorities beyond the digital world.
 Grow and develop so you have something to offer yourself, the world, and your woman.